Water: Effects on life

 From a biological standpoint, water has many distinct properties that are critical for the proliferation of life.
 It carries out this role by allowing organic compounds to react in ways that ultimately allow replication.
 All known forms of life depend on water.
 Water is vital both as a solvent in which many of the body's solutes dissolve and as an essential part of many metabolic processes within the body.
 Metabolism is the sum total of anabolism and catabolism.
-In anabolism, water is removed from molecules (through energy requiring enzymatic chemical reactions) in order to grow larger molecules (e.g., starches, triglycerides, and proteins for storage of fuels and information).
-In catabolism, water is used to break bonds in order to generate smaller molecules (e.g., glucose, fatty acids, and amino acids to be used for fuels for energy use or other purposes).
+In anabolism, water is removed from molecules (through energy requiring enzymatic chemical reactions) to grow larger molecules (e.g., starches, triglycerides, and proteins for storage of fuels and information).
+In catabolism, water is used to break bonds to generate smaller molecules (e.g., glucose, fatty acids, and amino acids to be used for fuels for energy use or other purposes).
 Without water, these particular metabolic processes could not exist.

-Water is fundamental to photosynthesis and respiration.
+Water is fundamental to both photosynthesis and respiration.
 Photosynthetic cells use the sun's energy to split off water's hydrogen from oxygen.
-Hydrogen is combined with CO_{2} (absorbed from air or water) to form glucose and release oxygen.
+In the presence of sunlight, hydrogen is combined with CO_{2} (absorbed from air or water) to form glucose and release oxygen.
 All living cells use such fuels and oxidize the hydrogen and carbon to capture the sun's energy and reform water and CO_{2} in the process (cellular respiration).

 Water is also central to acid-base neutrality and enzyme function.
 An acid, a hydrogen ion (H^{+}, that is, a proton) donor, can be neutralized by a base, a proton acceptor such as a hydroxide ion (OH^{−}) to form water.
-Water is considered to be neutral, with a pH (the negative log of the hydrogen ion concentration) of 7.
+Water is considered to be neutral, with a pH (the negative log of the hydrogen ion concentration) of 7 in an ideal state.
 Acids have pH values less than 7 while bases have values greater than 7.

 Aquatic life forms

-Earth surface waters are filled with life.
+Earth's surface waters are filled with life.
 The earliest life forms appeared in water; nearly all fish live exclusively in water, and there are many types of marine mammals, such as dolphins and whales.
 Some kinds of animals, such as amphibians, spend portions of their lives in water and portions on land.
 Plants such as kelp and algae grow in the water and are the basis for some underwater ecosystems.
 Plankton is generally the foundation of the ocean food chain.

 Aquatic vertebrates must obtain oxygen to survive, and they do so in various ways.
 Fish have gills instead of lungs, although some species of fish, such as the lungfish, have both.
 Marine mammals, such as dolphins, whales, otters, and seals need to surface periodically to breathe air.
 Some amphibians are able to absorb oxygen through their skin.
 Invertebrates exhibit a wide range of modifications to survive in poorly oxygenated waters including breathing tubes (see insect and mollusc siphons) and gills (Carcinus).
 However, as invertebrate life evolved in an aquatic habitat most have little or no specialization for respiration in water.